Mean-Field Analysis of Latent Variable Process Models on Dynamically Evolving Graphs with Feedback Effects: Conditional Propagation of Chaos

 \begin{definition}[Conditional Propagation of Chaos] We say a pair of random variable collections $(\mathbf{X},\mathbf{Y})$ satisfies the $\Xmc/\Ymc$-\emph{conditional propagation of chaos} property if $(\mathbf{X},\mathbf{Y})$ is $\Xmc/\Ymc$-convenient and satisfies \eqref{eqn::muXYiconv}. \end{definition}

 \begin{remark}[Extension to Continuous Time] In Proposition \ref{prop::condconvres}, $\bm{X}$ and $\bm{Y}$ are intended to represent node and edge trajectories of a sequence of interacting particle systems on dynamic networks.
 However, in the continuous-time context, this will typically result in $\Xmc$ and $\Ymc$ failing to be locally compact.
 In this situation, the ``only if" direction of Proposition \ref{prop::condconvres} still holds.
+This is because local compactness is only needed to due to our application of Lemma \ref{convinprobsuff} which is not used to in the proof of the ``only if" direction of the proposition.
 We expect that the ``if" direction also holds in this case.
-However, we do not have a proof of this claim.
-See Remark \ref{rem::A6} for some thoughts regarding the extension of the ``if" direction of Proposition \ref{prop::condconvres} to the continuous-time case. \end{remark}
+To establish this direction of the proposition in the non-locally compact case, it will be necessary to place additional assumptions on $\{\eta^n_{XY}\}_{n \in \N}$ such that

+For continuous time interacting particle systems, $\Xmc$ and $\Ymc$ are typically spaces of continuous or c\`adl\`ag functions on discrete or Euclidean state spaces.
+We expect the above convergence to hold for such function spaces under the additional condition that the sequence $\{\alt{\eta}^n_{XY}\}_{n\in \N}$ is a.s. tight (e.g. via an application of \cite[Theorems 7.1, 13.1]{Bil99}). \end{remark}